jazho76/yan85_assembler/README.md

 # Yan85 Assembler & Disassembler

-**yan85** is a small, intentionally constrained virtual machine architecture commonly encountered in reverse-engineering and exploitation challenges.
+**yan85** is a small, intentionally constrained virtual machine architecture encountered in reverse-engineering and binary exploitation challenges.

 It is designed to be simple to implement, awkward to program, and interesting to reverse.

-The architecture uses a fixed-width instruction format, a minimal register set, and a compact instruction set that exposes low-level execution details such as explicit stack manipulation, flag-based control flow, and a syscall interface.
+The architecture uses a fixed-width instruction format, a minimal register set, and a compact instruction set that exposes low-level execution details such as explicit stack manipulation, flag-based control flow and a syscall interface.

 yan85 is not intended to model a real CPU.
-Instead, it serves as a pedagogical and challenge-oriented VM that forces close interaction with instruction encoding, control-flow mechanics, memory access patterns and VM-specific quirks.
+Instead, it serves as a pedagogical and challenge-oriented VM.

-Because of this, yan85 frequently appears in CTFs and exploit-development exercises, where tooling such as custom assemblers, disassemblers, and emulators is often required.

 This repository provides a minimal assembler and disassembler to make working with yan85 programs practical while preserving the low-level nature of the VM.